 Make a gift in your will to Cumberland Community Foundation.
 This enables you to retain control over your assets during your lifetime and support the community and causes you love later.
 A charitable bequest can be a specific dollar amount, a percentage of an estate, or what remains after other bequests are made.
-You can make a big difference in this community by adding add simple language to your will.
+You can make a big difference in this community by adding this simple language to your will.

 Example: (Always check with your own lawyer for exact wording as it applies to your needs.)

 I give, devise and bequeath to Cumberland Community Foundation, Inc., a North Carolina nonprofit corporation (the "Foundation"),

 _________________________________ [Here describe the amount, percentage of estate, residual estate, or other description of property], as an addition to the